-It is located in outskirts of Mongar Town.
+The Monastery is located on the outskirts of Mongar Town.
 It is a 16th-century monastery built by the youngest son of Saint Pema Lingpa the Treasure Hunter.
-This is good places to Visit in Mongar while touring Bhutan.
+These is good places to Visit in Mongar while touring Bhutan.
 This temple is famous for the collection of religious treasure, Mask Musical Instrument ancient weapons, and xylograph blocks used for printing prayer flags and texts.

 Places to see in Trashigang:

 Trashigang also called the jewel of the East lies in an eastern valley just above Dangmi chu River.
 It is the largest district in Bhutan and lies at 1100m above sea level.